Director’s Report

 By Rob Wipfler

-One set of pictures instantly jumped out as presenting a camp history that while familiar to some grizzled old-timers, is probably new to everyone else.
+This is a chapter of camp history that while familiar to some grizzled old-timers, is probably new to everyone else.
 So without further adieu, here is the saga of the Kingswood Main Lodge:

 Campers hang out on the old lodge porch circa late '90s